jxxcarlson/elm-currency/README.md

 ```

-And and acccount like this:
+And and account like this:

 ```elm
     createAccountWithCurrency greenBucks [m]